 Because hemp extract is typically blended with other oils like Coconut, Olive or MCT (and if purchased from sub standard suppliers may have impurities).
 It can result in allergic reactions or upset stomachs for many users.

-Hemp oils in themself are very nutritious and contain a high level of Omega and Gamma linoleic acids.
+CBD Hemp oils in themselves are very nutritious and contain a high level of Omega and Gamma linoleic acids.
 It doesn’t have much of an allergenic profile compared to other irritants that can cause stomach aches like MCT.

 Different individuals react in varying ways to these oils so it’s best to trial and learn what works best for your body and gut lining.
 Some people also prefer to take their oil with food or other drinks in order to calm the stomach and allow it to process better.